About the Team

 We are proud to partner with Zingela’s Giraffe Identikit Project.

-We are inviting runners to donate R50, R100 or R200 towards this project at registration.
+runners will have the opportunity to donate towards this project at registration.